(Note: Fares updated July, 2021 and face masks are required on all public transit - Ed)

 One word of concern about MUNI and BART – our experience with several of their station employees and drivers were the worst encounters we’ve ever had from transit employees that included being yelled at for a) asking a question, b) going the wrong way, and c) not knowing the name of the stop we wanted to get off at.
 Be prepared, they may get you where you’re going but not always with a smile.

 FERRIES are operated by several companies and cruise into the city from Alameda, Oakland, Vallejo, Tiburon, and Sausalito.
-Fares start at $6.50 and disabled are half-price.
+Fares start at $5.75 and disabled fares start at $2.75.
 All are wheelchair accessible.

 AC Transit runs buses from Oakland and the East Bay and Golden Gate Transit from Marin County.
 All buses are wheelchair accessible.